agrawalprash/traceable-mixnets/README.md

 sudo docker run -it tmpets/cpsnark-sm:v1 /bin/bash # run in the host shell to launch a container shell cargo bench --no-run --bench membership_hash # run in the container shell
 ```
+Note: In case of a manual install on the host system, simply execute `cargo bench --no-run --bench membership_hash` from the `cpsnark-sm` directory.

 The expected outcome is an output containing strings like `Finished bench [optimized] target(s) in 0.06s` and `Executable benches/membership_hash.rs (target/release/deps/membership_hash-3a2eac78eb554c7e)`.

 ## Artifact Evaluation